DennohKim/celo-tutorials-101/Build a simple token swap app using Celo Composer  and 0x api.md

 export default Home;
 ```

-### Add tokens json
+### Add Tokens JSON

-Inside a data directory and create a  token.json file an array of objects with ERC20 tokens details in the celo ecosystem.
+Next, create a `data` folder, and inside of it, create a `token.json` file and paste some ERC20 tokens ABIs found in the Celo ecosystem.

-### **Create the swap component**
+### Create the Swap Component

-In the components directory, create a TokenSwap.tsx file.
+In the `components` directory, create a `TokenSwap.tsx` file and paste the following code:

 ```tsx
 //components/TokenSwap.tsx